clarte53/clarte-utils/README.md

 - 'Net' contains classes used for network communication.
 In particular, it defines an HTTP server and client, as well as a multi-channel negotiation protocol for easy networking independant of Unity network stack.
-- 'Pattern' provide base implementation for various useful design patterns.
+- 'Pattern' provides base implementation for various useful design patterns.
 - 'Serialization' contains all serialization helper class.
 In particular, it defines a custom high performance binary serializer compatible with all platforms (including hololens).